parable of ten bridesmaids

 Why Lot’s Daughters?

-The laws of hospitality in the Hebrew community were strong and stated that a man protect strangers in the house no matter what the cost.
+The laws of hospitality in the Hebrew community were strong.
+They stated that a man should protect strangers in his house–no matter what the cost.
+Either way, the wickedness of these two cities was such that God chose to destroy them.

 Ten Righteous People of Sodom

-As we discussed in the last lesson where Abraham pleads for Sodom, God offered to spare the city if ten righteous men were found there in His dealings with Abraham.
-So, we now know that ten could not be found as the angels were there to carry out the execution.
+As we discussed in the last lesson where Abraham pleads for Sodom, God offered to spare the city if ten righteous men were found in His dealings with Abraham.
+So, we now know that ten could not be found as angels were there to carry out the execution.

-Are We Like Lot?
+Are We Similar to Lot?

 Much like recent times, he had begun to “blend in” with the sinners of the day as so many Christians do today.
+Similar to Lot, many modern Christians can find themselves becoming complacent about the sin and immorality that surrounds them.

 Do we stand out as defenders of the truth or do we blend in to the community around us, so much so that people of the world cannot tell the difference by our actions, or lack of them?

 And, no – I’m not talking about racing through the streets with a Bible held high in our hands.
+But, we can try to live a life of love and compassion that others recognize.

 What Did Jesus Say about “Blending”

-But, we can at least make an effort not to be “just another Lot”, can’t we?
+I know, I know! – It’s easy to say, but difficult to do.
+But, we can at least make an effort not to be “just another Lot“, can’t we?

 Love in Christ